G-lacier/rideshare-calculator/README.md

 Rideshare calculator

-This tool was built to provide more detailed driving and earnings metrics than those offered by Lyft.
+This tool was built to provide more detailed driving and earnings metrics than is currently offered by Lyft.
+It could be adapted to be used for Uber or any other kind of rideshare platform.

 Overview

 This tool allows you to input your driving statistics and your total earnings for a selected time period from the Driving Stats tab.
 It calculates a range of additional metrics based on the data provided.
-Each metric includes a tooltip that explains the formula used to calculate it.
+Each metric includes a tooltip that provides the formula used to calculate it.
 Technologies Used

     HTML: Defines the structure of the web page and organizes the input and output sections.